Advance Your Career with the Harvard Business Analytics Program

 *You must complete Digital Strategy and Innovation, Programming and Data Science Systems, and Foundations of Quantitative Analysis before you take this course.

 Taught by Joe Blitzstein, Srikant Datar and Hanspeter Pfister

 Ultimately, business analytics is about using data, analytics, and algorithms to make prescriptive predictions about future events and decisions.
 This course will take a holistic approach to helping participants understand the key factors involved, from data collection to analysis to prediction and insight.
 Projects will give students hands-on experience developing and running a data science pipeline to ensure that the correct business predictions are being made.
 Emphasis will be on merging technical skills with critical thinking to ensure that robust data science pipelines are being created for business benefit.

 *You must complete Digital Strategy and Innovation, Operations and Supply Chain Management, Programming and Data Science Systems, and Foundations of Quantitative Analysis before you take this course.

 Unlike our other online offerings, the Harvard Business Analytics Program features a blended format with online and in-person components.

-Faculty from HBS, SEAS, and FAS have come together to design and teach Harvard Business Analytics Program classes.
+Faculty from HBS, SEAS, and FAS have come together to design Harvard Business Analytics Program classes.
 You will work with professors from each department throughout the course of your program, learning from their expertise and experiences.

 Coursework and Classes

 Each week, you will complete online coursework that includes case studies, faculty lectures, and small-group projects.
 Coursework is then discussed during weekly live class sessions that are hosted in a virtual classroom.
-All live classes are taught by Harvard faculty.
+All live classes are designed by Harvard faculty.